As much as I love the holiday season… I hate to admit, I find it to be a pretty exhausting time of year. And I'm sure you do, too!

 1

 The holidays are stressful.
-And whenever our mind perceives that there's a stressful situation, our body responds by producing cortisol, the alert hormone.
-So we need to make sure that when we're extra stressed, such as during the time leading up to the holidays, that we're taking extra time to relax and bring down those cortisol levels.
-It could be something as simple as doing some deep breathing; or listen to a guided meditation or podcast or listen to some music; go for a walk or call a friend.
-For more ideas and resources, take a look at my blog post 5 Simple Ways to Reduce Your Cortisol Levels here→
+Whenever our mind perceives that there's a stressful situation, our body responds by producing cortisol, the alert hormone.
+When we're extra stressed, such as during the time leading up to the holidays, it’s important to ensure we're taking extra time to relax and bring down those cortisol levels.

 2